ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 There's a old saying that you should become part of the solution, not the problem.
 You can help on osu! by making the community a brighter place.
 People complain, but there are many ways you can help ligthen up the mood in the community:

 - Be friendly to each other.
 Life is too short to argue.
-- Stop complaining about cheaters.
-[Report them instead of complaining about it](/wiki/Reporting_Bad_Behavior/Handing_Cheating "Handling Cheating").
-A simple `!report <username> seems to be cheating` can fix your problems within minutes or hours.
+- [Report cheaters when you see them](/wiki/Reporting_Bad_Behavior/Handing_Cheating "Handling Cheating").
+Don't complain about them on other mediums, a simple `!report <username> seems to be cheating` can fix your problems within minutes or hours.
 - Go out of your way to mediate negative situations and turn them into positive outcomes.

 While this article cannot cover how much more you can help to osu!, but simply playing the game as well makes osu! even more awesome!